 The proposed trail will be publicly accessible and is proximate to some of the proposed dwellings.
-The Planning Board requires installation of "Future Trail" signage along the extent of the trail alignment.
+Staff recommends installing "Future Trail" signage along the extent of the trail alignment.
 Signs indicating a future trail are valuable to existing and future residents of the community, to provide additional information regarding the proposed development.
-The Planning Board requires that these signs be placed along the trail, prior to the first building permit, and be removed when the trail is built.
+Staff recommends that these signs be placed along the trail, prior to the first building permit, and be removed when the trail is built.

 This trail does not fully encircle the SWM pond and ends abruptly on the southeast portion of the subject site.
-The Planning Board conditioned that the proposed trail connects into the parking lot of the Prince George's Plaza Community Center, located adjacent to the subject site, at 6600 Adelphi Road.
+Staff recommends that the proposed trail connect into the parking lot of the Prince George's Plaza Community Center, located adjacent to the subject site, at 6600 Adelphi Road.
 This additional connection will allow for two separate trail head locations on Toledo Road, a direct connection into the community center, and will still be in accordance with master plan recommendations.